zZWinterZz/zZWinterZz/README.md

 - Course material: most repos are coursework walkthroughs and guided projects created as part of the course curriculum.
 - Collaborations: hackathon repos were team efforts with other students.
 - Personal / creative control: the-dead-web (capstone) and think-you are my personal projects where I led the design and implementation choices.
-- Deployments: the-dead-web, django-blog, and const-collection have Heroku deployments; other repos are hosted via GitHub Pages.
+- Deployments: the-dead-web and const-collection have Heroku deployments; other repos are hosted via GitHub Pages.

 </details>